-I can't tell you that I am a great webmaster, but I make do.
+I can't tell you that I am a great webmaster, but I love what I do and somehow, I make do.

 I help others along and enjoy teaching how to be a good webmaster.
 But, I could be better, myself.
 I simply can't afford the investment (both the monetary and time requirements), to take all the classes I want and should know.